 The binary representation of the data is invalid under the current database character set.
 If you do the conversion in this state, the resulting data will usually not make sense to applications and users.

-Exceed column limit
+Exceeds column limit

 The data will not fit into a column after migration.

-Exceed data type limit
+Exceeds data type limit